glowingc4/SystemCheckApp/README.md

-#sorry for the github.io thing
+Sorry for the github.io thing.